johnscodes/RoboND-Rover-Project/README.md

 Graphics Quality: Good

+All code has been updated to the newest code.

+The newest Rover Sim was utilized as well to test this code.

+The code has been tested on a Mac, Windows and Linux(Virtual Machine) and confirmed to be working.

 ### Original Read Me
 ### Changes Made to Rover_Project_Test_Notebook
 Under the section titled Quick Look at the Data, the path was changed to '../johnsRover/IMG/*' to point to the raw data files